 • Financial statements

-According to section 197(1)(b) of the Companies Act, Cap 50 (“the Act”), you (and other companies with Financial Year Ending before 31 Aug 2018) are required to perform this task within 30 days after the Annual General Meeting (where the financial statement is formally tabled) takes place.
+According to section 197(1)(b) of the Companies Act, Cap 50 (“the Act”), you (and other companies with a Financial Year Ending before 31 Aug 2018) are required to perform this task within 30 days after the Annual General Meeting (where the financial statement is formally tabled) takes place.

 Filing of estimated chargeable income with IRAS

-The Estimated Chargeable Income (ECI) is simply the end result of your company appraising its income for a given Year of Assessment.
+The Estimated Chargeable Income (ECI) is simply the result of your company appraising its income for a given Year of Assessment.

-Pursuant to the Inland Revenue Authority of Singapore (IRAS), ECI has deemed a regulatory requirement; and companies are obliged to prepare and submit it once a year.
+Under the Inland Revenue Authority of Singapore (IRAS), ECI has deemed a regulatory requirement; and companies are obliged to prepare and submit it once a year.

 The deadline for submission is within a period of 3 months since the end of your fiscal year.
 IRAS would in advance give you a notification to advise you of the requirement 1 month before your fiscal year ends.